blackducksoftware/synopsys-detect/documentation/src/main/markdown/packagemgrs/docker/architecture.md

 In container mode, you start four containers in such a way that they share a mounted volume and can reach each other through HTTP GET operations using base URLs that you provide:

-* One container for [docker_inspector_name].
+* One container for [solution_name] / [docker_inspector_name].
 * One container for each of the three image inspector services: Alpine, CentOS, and Ubuntu.

 In container mode you must provide the target image in a .tar file with one of the supported formats; you cannot specify that target image by repo:tag.

-[docker_inspector_name]:
+[solution_name] invokes [docker_inspector_name], which

-1. Requests the Black Duck input/output (BDIO) file and container file system using HTTP from the default image inspector service using a base URL that you have provided.
+requests the dependency graph (in BDIO format) and signature/binary scan targets using HTTP from the default image inspector service using a base URL that you have provided.

 The following steps are performed inside the image inspector container:

-1. Builds the container file system that a container has if you ran the target image.
+1. Builds the container file system that a container would have if you ran the target image.
 It does not run the target image.
 1. Determines the target image package manager database format, and redirects to a different image inspector service if necessary.
-1. Runs the image inspector's Linux package manager on the target image package manager database.
+1. Runs the image inspector's Linux package manager on the target image package manager database to get details of the installed packages.
-1. Produces and returns a BDIO (.jsonld) file consisting of a list of target image packages and, optionally, the container filesystem.
+1. Produces and returns a BDIO1 (.jsonld) file consisting of a graph of target image packages and, optionally, the container filesystem.

-The following steps are performed back in the [docker_inspector_name] container when the request to the image inspector service returns:
+The following steps are performed by [docker_inspector_name]/[solution_name] back in the [solution_name]  container when the request to the image inspector service returns:

-1. Returns the output files (BDIO and signature and binary scan targets) to [solution_name] by copying them to the output directory.
+1. [docker_inspector_name] returns the output files (BDIO and signature and binary scan targets) to [solution_name] by copying them to the output directory.
+1. [solution_name] converts the BDIO to BDIO2, adjusts the project, project version, and codelocation names, and uploads it to [blackduck_product_name].
+1. [solution_name] performs [blackduck_signature_scan_act] and [blackduck_binary_scan_capability] on the scan targets.